 There are many kinds of cysts, and each one can affect your health and fertility.
 But it is often easy to deal with and may require an ovarian cyst treatment from an experienced gynaecologist.

 To learn more about the risks of ovarian cysts and what they mean for your health, it’s essential to work with a medical team with years of experience giving quality care.

-If you are worried about ovarian cysts, then we at Well Women have a team to help you with the removal of ovarian cysts.
+If you are worried about ovarian cysts, then we at Well Women Clinic our team of the best private gynaecologist help you with the removal of ovarian cysts.

 What Causes A Cyst In The Ovary?

 The majority of cysts are called “functional cysts.”
 They happen when you have your period and are usually harmless.
 There are two kinds of this type:

 These happen in the middle of your menstrual cycle when an egg bursts out of an ovarian follicle (a sac filled with fluid in the ovary that makes hormones) and moves into the fallopian tube, when the egg is stuck in the ovary and doesn’t get out, cyst forms.

 When the egg is released from the ovarian follicle, the follicle starts making hormones like oestrogen and progesterone.
 It is called the corpus luteum.
 At this point, when fluid builds up inside the follicle, the cyst forms.
 These cysts usually don’t hurt and go away on their own after two or three cycles.